GPUOpen-Tools/radeon_gpu_profiler/docs/source/events_windows.rst

 .. image:: media_rgp/rgp_instruction_timing_example_2.png

-**Waitcounts and Instruction Issue:** In the below image, we see seven instructions.
-There are two scalar buffer loads and three scalar ALU instructions, all of which issue with little latency.
+**Waitcounts and Instruction Issue:** In the below image, we see eight instructions.
+There is a vector buffer load followed by five vector ALU instructions, all of which issue with little latency.
 We then see a *s_waitcnt* instruction.
-The *s_waitcnt* has a longer issue interval of 2,088 clocks.
+The *s_waitcnt* has a longer issue interval of 885 clocks.
-The short latencies of the previous *s_buffer_load_dword* instructions may seem counter intuitive since those are memory load instructions.
-However, this is expected as *s_waitcnt* is a shader instruction used for synchronization to wait for previous instructions, such as the previous buffer loads, to finish.
-The *s_waitcnt* instruction will issue and then wait (in this case 2,088 clocks) until the next instruction which is the *v_add_f32_e64* can be issued.
+The short latency of the previous *tbuffer_load_format_x* instruction may seem counter intuitive since it is a memory load instruction.
+However, this is expected as *s_waitcnt* is a shader instruction used for synchronization to wait for previous instructions, such as the previous buffer load, to finish.
+The *s_waitcnt* instruction will issue and then wait (in this case 885 clocks) until the next instruction which is the *v_and_b32_e32* can be issued.

 .. image:: media_rgp/rgp_instruction_timing_example_3.png